 The Program is an administrator for PACE programs that utilizes the expertise and resources of Counterpointe Energy Solutions in a focused effort to provide a nationwide funding platform.
-The Program provides up to 100% financing for energy efficiency, renewable energy and other products for property owners.
+The Program provides up to 100% financing for energy efficiency, renewable energy, water conservation and wind/seismic retrofits for property owners.

 The Program financing is repaid through your property tax bill and collected with your regular property taxes as non-ad valorem assessment.

 You will see an additional line item on your property tax bill for your scheduled payment.
 First payment may be deferred for up to 2 years by capitalizing interest.

 If you have your taxes escrowed by your mortgage lender, the bank will adjust your monthly payment to include the amount due for the financing.